Entry requirements for this course are normally:

 Months of entry

-This course is designed to enhance the skills of registered nurses currently working within a critical care setting.
-It will provide you with the opportunity to enhance your knowledge and understanding of the pathophysiological effects of critical illness, as well as examining the current evidence and developments in this field of care.
+This course is aimed at registered nurses currently working within a critical care setting.
+It provides you with an opportunity to enhance your knowledge and understanding of the pathophysiological effects of critical illness.
 Emphasis is placed on the holistic assessment of the individual with the development of subsequent management plans from which to provide optimum care.